Koooooo-7/docsify-corner/README.md

 It is hard to adjust the icon to fit the corner, if you wanna add more preset icons, welcome **star** and send a **PR**!

-This the current [svg icon resources](https://gitlab.com/gitlab-org/gitlab-svgs)  I m working on.
+This the current [svg icon resources](https://gitlab.com/gitlab-org/gitlab-svgs)  I' m working on.

 Steps :